MISP/misp-website/_pages/communities.md

 [Fidelis Barncat™ Intelligence Database ](https://www.fidelissecurity.com/resources/fidelis-barncat) includes more than 100,000 records with remote access tool (RAT) configuration settings.
 You can [apply for access](https://www.fidelissecurity.com/resources/fidelis-barncat) at the following location.

+### FIRST MISP Community

+Since 1990, when FIRST was founded, its members have resolved an almost continuous stream of security-related attacks and incidents including handling thousands of security vulnerabilities affecting nearly all of the millions of computer systems and networks throughout the world connected by the ever growing Internet.
+FIRST brings together a wide variety of security and incident response teams including especially product security teams from the government, commercial, and academic sectors.

+[FIRST MISP instance](https://www.first.org/global/sigs/information-sharing/misp) allows FIRST members to efficiently share and store technical and non-technical information about malware samples, attackers and incidents.
+It also enables members who have not yet gained experience leveraging threat intelligence to connect with a wider community of organizations that have, increasing their own capabilities.

 ### NATO MISP Community

 The NATO Communications and Information (NCI) Agency operates a MISP community, [for more information](https://www.ncia.nato.int/Documents/Agency%20publications/Malware%20Information%20Sharing%20Platform%20(MISP).pdf).